suzto/StarterCards/samples/video_two/README.md

 - __Design__: Our tools can help you learn Teams patterns and design apps and cards.

   - Design Teams apps and cards with the [The Microsoft Teams UI Kit](https://www.figma.com/community/file/916836509871353159), which has core components, templates, and best practices.
-  - Find Microsoft icons from [IconCloud](https://iconcloud.design/browse/Fluent%20System%20Library/Fluent%20Regular) or the [Fluent 2 Iconography site](https://fluent2.microsoft.design/iconography) and use them in your cards.
-You can also use the [Card Designer Icon Set](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/viva/get-started/fluent-icons-limitations#card-designer-icons-set) which is fully supported.
+  - Find Microsoft icons from [IconCloud](https://iconcloud.design/browse/Fluent%20System%20Library/Fluent%20Regular) or the [Fluent 2 Iconography site](https://fluent2.microsoft.design/iconography) and modify them to to use in your cards (you'll need to save them out as pngs while we work on building in Fluent icon support).

 - __Build__: Edit, build, preview, and test cards with our Teams Development Portal [Adaptive Card Designer](https://dev.teams.microsoft.com/cards).